alan2207/bulletproof-react/docs/state-management.md

 ## URL State

-State that is being kept in the address bar of the browser.
-It is usually tracked via url params (`/app/${dynamicParam}`) or query params (`/app?dynamicParam=1`).
-It can be accessed and controlled via your routing solution such as `react-router-dom`.
+URL state refers to the data stored and manipulated within the address bar of the browser.
+This state is commonly managed through URL parameters (e.g., /app/${dynamicParam}) or query parameters (e.g., /app?dynamicParam=1).
+By incorporating routing solutions like react-router-dom, you can effectively access and control the URL state, enabling dynamic manipulation of application parameters directly from the browser's address bar.

 [URL State Example Code](../src/features/discussions/routes/discussion.tsx)